federicomariamassari/udacity-sfend/projects/p5/p5-unscented-kalman-filter-highway-project.md

 ## Overview

-In the capstone project of the Sensor Fusion Nanodegree, I implement an Unscented Kálmán Filter (UKF) algorithm to predict the state of multiple target cars on a simulated highway, fusing noisy measurements from LiDAR and radar.
+In the capstone project of the Sensor Fusion Nanodegree, I implement an Unscented Kálmán Filter (UKF) algorithm to estimate the state of multiple target cars on a simulated highway, fusing noisy measurements from LiDAR and radar.
+For its predict-update cycle, the Unscented Kálmán Filter relies on a set of carefully-selected sigma points (representative points from a Gaussian distribution) which capture the mean and covariance matrix of the distribution of state variables, so it provides an accurate estimation of position and velocity in highly non-linear systems.

 ![UKF XY Output](./img/mov3.gif)